madhav2302/gossip-algorithm/README.md

 ---

-### Steps to run the Project:
+### Steps to run the project:
+   `mix escript.build`
    `./my_program <number of nodes> <topology> <algorithm>`

-### Number of Actors

-Number of actors will be determined by the input to the program.
+### What is working?

+For both gossip and push-sum algorithm, all 6 topologies i.e. Full, Line, Random 2D, 3D torus, Honeycomb and Random Honeycomb networkds are working.

 ---